Introduction: dealing with questions about Statutory Payments

 Enquiries by Employees

-Employees normally contact HMRC for help or advice because they are in dispute with their employer, who is not paying them SSP.
+Employees normally contact HMRC for help or advice because they are in dispute with their employer, who is not paying them SP.

 General Enquiry Information

 Although all initial or general enquiries are dealt with by the HMRC Enquiry Centre (phone 0300 200 3500) or by an ECO, the following should be referred to HM Revenue and Customs, NIC&EO, Statutory Payments Dispute Team, BX9 1AN:

 - an employer wishes to get independent medical advice from Medical Services